abdullahemad12/harry-potter/README.txt

 Final TODOS

 1) OnRavenclaw show the cells that are going to be fired
-2) When all champion Die, infrom the user and do something
+2) When all champions Die, infrom the user and do something
 3) Switch tasks
 4) When some user wins the third Task, inform the name